-How to Organize a Small Closet, According to Instagram’s Hottest Declutterers
+How to Organize a Small Closet, According to Netflix’s Hottest Declutterers

-Joanna Teplin and Clea Shearer know a thing or two about turning one man’s trash into 1.5 million people’s moment of Zen.
+Enter: Joanna Teplin and Clea Shearer, who definitely know a thing or two about organizing.
 They’re the duo behind The Home Edit, an organizing service-turned-empire that became famous for their Instagram photos of the spaces they’ve overhauled—often brightly lit, with items arranged by color in clear containers labeled in Shearer’s handwriting (which became so popular she started selling custom ones online for $10 apiece).
-So naturally, we turned to the New York Times best-selling authors and future Netflix stars to learn exactly how to organize a small closet to maximize its potential.
+So naturally, we turned to the New York Times best-selling authors and Netflix stars to learn their methods.

 1. Start by Taking a Step Back